phillipedwards/k8s-failure-scenarios/README.md

 This document outlines common Kubernetes failure scenarios for testing, troubleshooting practice, and validation of monitoring systems.

+**DISCLAIMER** These scenarios are intentionally simple and are intentionally setup to fail and cause problems inside a Kubernetes cluster.

 ## Basic Pod Failures

 ### CrashLoopBackOff